Find your favorite place

 In the woods · On the farm · By the water

-Staunton, Virginia land and farms sit at the heart of the picturesque Shenandoah Valley, between the beautiful Blue Ridge and Alleghany mountain ranges.
+Staunton, VA land and farms sit at the heart of the picturesque Shenandoah Valley, between the beautiful Blue Ridge and Alleghany mountain ranges.
 Founded in 1732, Staunton is known for being the birthplace of U.S. President Woodrow Wilson and is home to the public Woodrow Wilson Presidential Library.
 You can see this historic past everywhere in the city.
 Staunton is home to hundreds of buildings designed by Victorian architect Thomas Jasper Collins, whose architectural firm T. J. Collins & Sons is still in business almost 200 years later.
-Land and farms in Staunton, Virginia, benefit from rural locations and natural views while providing easy access to cultural offerings in the city’s downtown.
+Land and farms in Staunton, VA, benefit from rural locations and natural views while providing easy access to cultural offerings in the city’s downtown.
 Staunton is home to the American Shakespeare Theater and the Heifetz International Music Institute.
 The Staunton Music Festival has taken place annually in the city since 1997.
 The city’s position in the mountains offers a bounty of outdoor opportunities like hiking, mountain climbing, hunting, fishing, and access to Shenandoah National Park.

-Land and farms in Staunton, Virginia, offer urban amenities with a rural lifestyle and views.
-Staunton is a principal city of the Staunton-Waynesboro Metropolitan Statistical Era.
+Land and farms in Staunton, VA, offer urban amenities with a rural lifestyle and views.
+Staunton is a principal city of the Staunton-Waynesboro Metropolitan Statistical area.
 It is home to the Virginia School for the Deaf and Blind and Mary Baldwin University, both of which are top employers alongside Western State Hospital.
 Other prominent industries include Hershey Chocolate of Virginia and Federated Auto Parts.
 Staunton City Schools serve K-12 students.
 Local businesses benefit from Staunton’s train station’s connection to Amtrak’s Cardinal Line, which services the rest of the eastern seaboard, as well as access to the northernmost junction of I-81 and I-64.
 It is also conveniently located near Shenandoah Valley Regional Airport, which offers daily commercial and cargo flights.